-One of the biggest issues in back lanes is rutting and potholes, which are normally caused by moisture.
-Overhanging and overgrown trees prevent the gravel in the lane from drying quickly.
-Some branches will also be trimmed to allow access for the maintenance equipment.
-Plant and landscaping material along the property line may also be removed to prevent damage from the equipment and because it can contribute to the deterioration of the lane.
+Overhanging and overgrown trees prevent the gravel in the back lane from drying, which contributes to its deterioration.
+Some branches may be trimmed to allow access for the maintenance equipment.
+Plant material in the lane along the right of way may also be removed as required for building a proper grade in the lane.

 What causes back lanes to develop ruts and potholes or poor drainage?

-Over time, gravel back lanes can deteriorate due to extreme weather changes, regular vehicle traffic, drainage from private properties, overgrown vegetation, and from large equipment.
+Over time, gravel back lanes can deteriorate due to extreme weather changes, regular vehicle traffic, drainage from private properties, overgrown vegetation, and traffic from heavy equipment.
 The issue can get worse if top soil or other is used to fill these in.